At the senior centers

 These classes are designed for all ages and abilities with an emphasis on supporting the Island's senior population.
 All bodies: able, chair-bound, old, and young, are welcome to share in inter-generational gentle movement.

-The Yard's Making It initiative has been working with NYC based Dances For A Variable Population (DVP) bringing their MOVEMENT SPEAKS® programs to seniors and assisted living residences on the Island.
+The Yard's MAKING IT initiative works with NYC based Dances For A Variable Population (DVP) bringing their MOVEMENT SPEAKS® programs to seniors and assisted living residences on the Island.
 Working with DVP's Artistic Director and long time teacher of The Yard's Community Classes, Naomi Goldberg Haas, DVP's MOVEMENT SPEAKS programs have been shown to build increased confidence among seniors in their physical health, improve their mental outlook, decrease social isolation and give them a mastery of new skills.

 The Yard offers movement programs for seniors at local island senior centers and nursing homes.
 Participants are taken through a series of movements that can be done seated or standing that focus on expression, strengthening, and community.
 If you are interested in one of these movement workshops for your center, please contact Jesse Keller at email@example.com

-All of The Yard’s summer Community Dance Classes are open to individuals of all ages.
+Seniors of all levels can also attend The Yard’s Community Class Summer series.
 Teens through seniors attend and are encouraged to move at their own level.

 ABOUT DANCES FOR A VARIABLE POPULATION (DVP)